\\\ Pet Charities

 There are several charities that feature in the top 1,000 largest UK charity earners.
 They are The Royal Society for the Protection of Cruelty to Animals RSPCA, The Royal Society for the Protection of Birds, RSPB, The People’s Dispensary for Sick Animals, PDSA, Dogs Trust, The Guide Dogs for the Blind Association, Cats Protection, The Donkey Sanctuary, Blue Cross, National Animal Welfare Trust, Battersea Dogs Home.

 Numerous national and local charities run animal shelters up and down the country.
 They provide much-needed support to pets and wild animals in the UK.
-Google searches online, “pet shelter near me,” “animal shelter volunteer.” will result with several local shelter details.
+Pets, particularly dogs and cats can disappear from a loving home for no particular reason.
+They become strays and can be handed into local shelters.
+Yell.com will provide several local animal shelter address details.

 Street people find comfort in owning a dog, creating strong bonds, but cannot afford expensive veterinary care when it is needed.
-Street Vet was founded in 2016 to help street dogs, cats and even rabbits.
+Street Vet was founded in 2016 to help street dogs, cats and even rabbits, associated with Battersea Dogs and Cats Home.
 Vets donate their time and vaccinate, microchip, treat for lungworm and fleas, and have performed surgeries to keep street animals healthy.
 Street Paws provide free accessible veterinary care and emergency kennel space to animals living with homeless people in the UK.

 Some charities offer the opportunity for the general public to sponsor an animal, providing them with regular updates about their animal, sending newsletters, photo updates and arrange special visits.
 This particularly works well for those who have busy lives and may not be able to own a pet or where the animal is large such as donkey sanctuaries.
 The Cats Protection League particularly use this marketing approach.

-Gambling is unfortunately a healthy pastime for many Brits and there are numerous pet charitable lotteries operating in the UK.
-They are big earning income generators encouraging gambling but at most modest levels.
+Gambling is big in Britain and Brits support numerous pet charitable lotteries operating in the UK.
+They are big earning income generators encouraging gambling but at most modest levels, subscriptions from as little as 50p or £1.00.
 Some lotteries are drawn weekly and jackpots monthly, and set-up under the Gambling Commission guidelines.
 Larger charities are licensed by the Gambling Commission under the Gambling Act 2005.

 It’s not all about the big charities, with local sponsored dog walks run by local groups, popular ways of raising funds and where funds are spent on local and UK pet charities as well as war-torn countries such as supported by the UK’s WorldBigDogWalk.

 Gift Aid is a government incentive introduced back in 1990, which can boost donation income by up to 25% for the charity, allowing charities to reclaim tax on a donation made by a UK taxpayer, meaning donations will be worth 25% more at no cost to the taxpayer.
 Higher tax payers can gain more relief.
-A simple form has to be completed that the charity provides, often available online, applying to individuals and not eligible through company accounts.
+A simple form has to be completed that the charity provides at the time of donation of items in their shops, or available online, applying only to individuals and not eligible through company accounts.

 Meet and enjoy a great day out with friends, family and lots of other dogs and owners.
 See more